How to Cook a Ham Perfectly Every Time

 More Tips for Making the Best Ham

-We like to order from a local butcher shop rather than grabbing a mass-produced grocery store ham.
+- Buy the best ham you can afford: For the holidays, our Test Kitchen recommends ordering from a local butcher shop rather than grabbing a mass-produced grocery store ham.
 The flavor and texture tend to be more robust and meatier.
-Here’s how to get the best deal at the butcher.

-We look for semi-boneless.
+- Opt for a bone-in ham: Our pros look for semi-boneless.
 The bone prevents the ham from drying out and adds flavor.
 Don’t toss your leftover bone!
 Add it to pea soups, throw it into broth or add to a pot of beans.
-This secret ingredient makes a huge difference in soups, too.
+(This secret ingredient makes a huge difference in soups, too.)

-Remember, it’s already cooked.
-You want to gently reheat it in the oven, so keep the temperature on the low side.
+- Don’t overcook the ham: Remember, it’s already cooked.
+You’re only gently reheating it in the oven, so keep the temperature on the low side.
 Your ham may come with specific instructions for re-heating.